gaurav337/adaptive-ttc/road.md

 # Group by exception type, compute mean thinking tokens
 print(df_deepseek.groupby("exception_type")[["think_tokens", "code_tokens"]].mean())

-# Expected: SyntaxError → low think_tokens, TimeoutError → high think_tokens
 ```

-Train a secondary XGBoost model to predict `think_tokens` (continuous, treat as regression) from the failure signature features.
-Run SHAP on this secondary model to identify which failure types drive thinking budget.
+If your dataset is large enough (check group sizes — some exception types may have very few DeepSeek examples), train a secondary XGBoost regressor to predict `think_tokens` from the failure signature, and run SHAP on it.
+If group sizes are too small for a model, report the groupby table directly as a descriptive finding instead — that's still useful.

 **Key questions to answer:**
 1. Which exception types require the most thinking tokens on average?
 2. Does `think_tokens` correlate with repair label (L1/L2/L3/Unrecoverable)?
 3. When DeepSeek is given a 500-token cap for a Level 1 repair, what fraction of that is spent in `<think>` vs. actual code?
 Is the code output being truncated?

-Write these up as a standalone subsection.
-A reviewer who called this a potential standalone contribution was not exaggerating — it is a novel empirical finding about how reasoning models allocate internal computation across failure types.
+Write these up as a standalone subsection, framed as an exploratory finding given the likely small per-category sample sizes.

 ### Calibration (Brier Score)